 Neither 501(c)(3) or 501(c)(4) organizations may engage in candidate-related electoral activity.
 Note that support or opposition to a judicial nominee is considered lobbying and falls under the above guidelines.
 Also, most states and localities exempt (c)(3) organizations from sales tax, but do not exempt (c)(4)s.

 In 1979, NOW filed for inclusion of chapters and states under a Group Exemption.
 Those chapters and states which apply for inclusion by applying for an EIN (Employer Identification Number) through NOW are accorded 501(c)(4) tax status as a subsidiary of the parent organization (NOW, Inc.).
 Those states and chapters that already have an EIN are included under NOW’s Group Exemption.
 Those that do not should request one.

 EIN application information is available in this file.
 Each year, the list of participating chapters and states must be updated for additions, deletions and address/contact corrections.
 In addition to needing an EIN for financial institutions and IRS records, you would need to have it in order to apply for a bulk mail permit.

 Please note that while the copy of the 1979 letter granting chapters and states inclusion under National NOW’s group exemption is valid, some of the information is no longer current.
 For example, the cut off for filing a Form 990 was $10,000 in 1979, but currently is $25,000.

-If you have any questions about NOW’s tax status, please contact the Chapter and State Development Department at the NOW Action Center at (202) 628-8669 or email@example.com.
+If you have any questions about NOW’s tax status, please contact our Chapter Services Specialist at (202) 628-8669 or firstname.lastname@example.org.